inlife/nexrender/packages/nexrender-action-mogrt/README.md

 * Any `template.src` without a .mogrt extension will be ignored
 * The value in `template.composition` will be ignored, as .mogrt files specify what composition to use on their own, but Nexrender requires one to be specified
 * Invalid .mogrt files will cause an error

+## License

+Please refer to the [LICENSE](LICENSE) file for more information.
+Unlike the main nexrender project, this plugin is licensed under the AGPL-3.0 license.